CapitalOnTap/marqeta-csharp-core-sdk/README.md

 The tool will install a local tool for [Kiota](https://github.com/microsoft/kiota) as defined in [`.config/dotnet-tools.json`](.config/dotnet-tools.json).

 ### Test secrets
-The SDK generation script also builds + tests the generated client, to run tests locally, user secrets need to be configured to use your developer public sandbox instance.
+The SDK generation script also builds and tests the generated client.
+To run tests locally, user secrets need to be configured to use your developer public sandbox instance.
 ```
 dotnet user-secrets set "Marqeta:BaseUrl" "https://sandbox-api.marqeta.com/v3/"
 dotnet user-secrets set "Marqeta:UserName" "<Application token>"